pmh/tag-cloud/README.md

 ## Development

 1. Clone the repository
-2. Create a .env file inside the app folder with your twitter api keys:
+2. Create a .env file inside the application root folder with your twitter api keys:

 ```
 CONSUMER_KEY="<CONSUMER_KEY>"